TamsinHu/computer_logic/Readme.md

  Hyprolexa extends the functionality of the question-answering assistant Prolexa, by giving it the ability to discuss hypernyms and hyponyms for nouns.

 Hyprolexa is built on Prolexa-Plus, which creates a bridge between Prolexa and Python: https://github.com/So-Cool/prolexa/tree/prolexa-plus.
-This bridge extends prolexa's linguistic knowledge with Wordnet from Python's Natural Language Toolkit (NLTK).
+This bridge extends Prolexa's linguistic knowledge with Wordnet from Python's Natural Language Toolkit (NLTK).

 <!--part-of-speech tagging of nouns-->